EQGW/EQGW.github.io/2022/schedule.md

 # Evolutionary Quantitative Genetics Workshop #

-**For now, part of this schedule is the 2021 schedule, and that part's links lead to the 2021 workshop materials.
-To be gradually updated**
+## Note: This schedule is tentative for now.
+We are still changing it.
+Some links also still lead to the 2021 workshop materials.
+To be gradually updated. ##

 |        |        |        |    |
 |--------|---------------------------------------------|--------------------|------------------------------------------|